MicrosoftDocs/well-architected/well-architected/oracle-iaas/overview.md

 On the application tier, prepare numbers and statistics from the Web tier and the application tier.
 Statistics should include:

-- Name of the Server
+- Name of the server
 - Number of CPUs
 - Average utilization of CPU
-- Memory Size
+- Memory size
 - Average utilization
-- App/ DB Storage Size
+- App/ DB storage size
 - App and DB version
 - Operating system
 - Total IOPS
-- Total Throughput
+- Total throughput
 - Backup strategy

 The [E](/azure/virtual-machines/edv5-edsv5-series) and [M](/azure/virtual-machines/mv2-series)-series Virtual Machines are the right to choose from.
 Each Virtual Machine comes with a different size and can be perfectly matched to your needs.
 Microsoft also offers [constrained VMs](/azure/virtual-machines/constrained-vcpu).
 These Virtual Machine are designed for customers not in need of many CPU but memory.